 HERE’S THE NEXT STEP, AND IT’S IMPORTANT!
 Store the eggnog in a cool cellar or garage for 1 week to 10 days.
 DO NOT REFRIGERATE!

 So this is the part that freaks people out.
 Yes, I know — raw eggs, milk, etc., all stewing on the floor of your garage for a week without refrigeration.
 I’ve tried to make this and refrigerate it, and it just doesn’t turn out as well — the liquor just doesn’t blend in and become as smooth and luscious when you refrigerate it.
 Of course, you can try that if it makes you more comfortable, but I’ve found leaving it on the concrete floor in the garage, where it stays cool but not cold, works great.
+(I live in Arizona, so if you live in a very cold climate keep it inside where it can be cool but not refrigerator temperature.)
 Shake it every once in a while as all the air in the eggs will condense and you can consolidate it into fewer jugs if you want.

-After a week or so, stick it in the fridge, and it will last for another couple of weeks just fine.
+After a week or so, stick it in the fridge, and it will last for more than a year.
 Serve it with nutmeg on top and make sure you confiscate everybody’s keys before you get going — it’s deceptively potent.

 Oh, and my husband has a milk intolerance so he can’t handle much of it full-bore, but likes to mix it with 7-up for an eggnog spritzer (yuck).

 There you go.
 Make it, drink it and enjoy.
-I know Grandma Allie would want you to.
+I know Grandma Allie and Mom would want you to.